 Java is one of the most-used programming languages in industry today, and it is also the language of AP Computer Science and many college introductory courses.
 Our Java library allows students to use Java to read sensors and set motors and LEDs with the Hummingbird Bit.
-To use Java with the Hummingbird Bit, you must connect to the Hummingbird Bit via bluetooth with the BlueBird Connector.
-You will need a bluetooth dongle.
+To use Java with the Hummingbird Bit, you must connect to the Hummingbird Bit via Bluetooth with the BlueBird Connector.
+To use Bluetooth with Windows, you will need a BLE bluetooth dongle.
+We support native Mac Bluetooth for Macs with Bluetooth 4.0.
+This includes all devices manufactured after 2014, and many devices from before that.
+Older Macs without Bluetooth 4.0 can use the BLE bluetooth dongle.

 Preparing the Hummingbird Bit